acyeh-lab/python/README.md

 ```

 Create password for jupyter notebook:
-Use token generated from log file and put in your new password
+Use token generated from log file (see #SBATCH --output below) and put in your new password

 Create the following .sh script below and run it on the computing cluster with sbatch.
 This should give you a node name that you can then paste into the following URL to access the jupyter environment: